Arcadia Publishing

 Arcadia Publishing is an American publisher of neighborhood, local, and regional history of the United States in pictorial form.
-Arcadia Publishing also runs the History Press, which publishes text-driven books on American history and folklore.
+The company also runs the History Press, which publishes text-driven books on American history and folklore.

 History

 Arcadia Publishing was founded in Dover, New Hampshire, in 1993 by United Kingdom-based Tempus Publishing, but became independent after being acquired by its CEO in 2004.
 The corporate office is in Mount Pleasant, South Carolina.
 It has a catalog of more than 12,000 titles, and it—along with its subsidiary, The History Press—publishes 900 new titles every year.

 Its formula for regional publishing is to use local writers or historians to write about their community using 180 to 240 black-and-white photographs with captions and introductory paragraphs in a 128-page book.

 The Images of America series is the company's largest product line.
 Other series include Images of Rail, Images of Sports, Images of Baseball, Black America, Postcard History, Campus History, Corporate History, Legendary Locals, Images of Modern America, and Then & Now.

 In May 2017, Arcadia acquired Palmetto Publishing Group, a Charleston-based self-publishing service that had been in business since 2015.
 In 2018, Arcadia was acquired by Lezen, a new company owned by Lili and Michael Lynton.
-In March 2019, Walter Isaacson became the editor-at-large and senior adviser for Arcadia Publishing, where he will be promoting books for the company as well as editing, new strategy development, and partnerships.
+In March 2019, Walter Isaacson became the editor-at-large and senior adviser for Arcadia Publishing, where his role includes promoting books for the company, editing, developing new strategy, and building partnerships.

 In 2010, Arcadia became the first major publisher to print all of their books on Forest Stewardship Council (FSC) paper.
 All of the publisher's books are also printed and manufactured in South Carolina on American-made paper.